itachi1621/Dall-E-3_Desktop_Client/README.md

 #### Environment Variables
 - OPENAI_KEY: Your OpenAI API key.
-- MAX_IMAGES: Maximum number of images to generate per job.
-(May also be dependent on your OpenAI Tier Limits)
+- MAX_IMAGES: Maximum possible number of images to generate per job. e.g only allow the user to generate up to 2 images (May also be dependent on your OpenAI Tier Limits)
 - QUALITY: Image quality setting. use `standard` or `HD`
 - USE_REVISED: Use the revised prompt returned by the API for subsequent image generation (True/False).
 By Default Dalle will generate a new prompt per image and will give varrying results.